NVIDIA/aistore/cli/resources/object.md

 `ais rm object BUCKET_NAME/[OBJECT_NAME]...`

-Deletes an object or list/range of objects from the bucket.
+Delete an object or list/range of objects from the bucket.

 | Flag | Type | Description | Default |
 | --- | --- | --- | --- |